OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-27.md

 ‘Cursed is anyone who denies justice to the foreigner, the fatherless, or the widow.’
 Then all the people shall say, ‘Amen.’

 ## Deuteronomy 27:20
-‘Cursed is anyone who sleeps with his father’s wife, for he brings dishonor to his father’s bed.’
+‘Cursed is anyone who sleeps with his father’s wife, for he brings dishonour to his father’s bed.’
 Then all the people shall say, ‘Amen.’

 ## Deuteronomy 27:21
 ‘Cursed is anyone who engages in relations with any animal.’
 Then all the people shall say, ‘Amen.’